Robinyo/serendipity/docs/developer.md

   <img src="https://github.com/Robinyo/serendipity/blob/master/screen-shots/user-federation.png">
 </p>

-Uncheck 'Import Users' (because we don't want to import users from OpenLDAP).
-Select 'Edit Mode: WRITABLE' and check 'Sync Registrations' so that [user registrations](https://www.keycloak.org/docs/latest/server_admin/index.html#_user-registration) will be created in OpenLDAP.
+Check 'Enabled' and 'Import Users' then select 'Edit Mode: WRITABLE' and check 'Sync Registrations' so that [user registrations](https://www.keycloak.org/docs/latest/server_admin/index.html#_user-registration) will be created in OpenLDAP.

 Select 'Vendor: Other' and enter 'uid' for the 'Username LDAP attribute', the 'RDN LDAP attribute' and the 'UID LDAP attribute'.